dextr-cloud/dextr-docs/docs/_pages/update-lambda.md

 ![](./update-lambda/media/image5.png)

-As indicated above, this step will need to be recreated for each of the "Dextr" Lambda functions that utilize the "end of support" runtime version.
+As indicated above, this step will need to be recreated for each of the "ConnectPath" Lambda functions that utilize the "end of support" runtime version.

-After the change has been made, you will want to validate the following functions within Dextr continue to work:
+After the change has been made, you will want to validate the following functions within ConnectPath continue to work:

 -   Live Look

--   Contact Flows that utilize Dextr managed Schedules
+-   Contact Flows that utilize ConnectPath managed Schedules

 -   E-Mail Flows (if your instance uses E-Mail)